 Cross the Alps on our Trans-Graubünden mountain bike tour Switzerland

-On our new Trans-Graubünden mountain bike tour Switzerland you’ll mountain bike through the beautiful Graubünden region from north to south, climbing and traversing high Alpine mountain passes, descending through alpine forest to lush valley floors, and even dipping your toes into Italy along the way for pizza and espresso.
+On our Trans-Graubünden mountain bike tour Switzerland you’ll ride through this beautiful region from north to south, climbing and traversing high Alpine mountain passes, descending through alpine forest to lush valley floors, and even dipping your toes into Italy along the way for pizza and espresso.
+We’ll put the seamless Swiss transport system to good use, taking trains and gondolas to allow us to get farther into the mountains and valleys, experiencing true wilderness riding in Switzerland.

 With an early snow fall covering the mountains of the Graubünden, our photographer Ross Bell had a challenge he hadn’t bargained for when we travelled to Switzerland with mtb legend Thomas Vanderham, to capture the vast landscapes, glorious trails, and tremendous food and accommodation of our latest mtb adventure… You can also read our photo story